iCityLab/TraffNet/README.md

 <details open>
 <summary>Datasets</summary>

 Create a folder under the datasets folder with the name of the data and put the constructed data in it.
 See this repository for the data construct process [trip-graph-construction](https://github.com/iCityLab/trip-graph-construction).
+Or download the processed data from this [link]().
 ```
 TraffNet
 └──datasets